Joel S. Fetzer: Early life

-Fetzer was born on November 13, 1965, in Jacksonville, Florida, to Menonite Christian parents.
+Fetzer was born on November 13, 1965, in Jacksonville, Florida, to Christian parents.
 His father, a U.S. Naval intelligence officer, received orders to report to the Pentagon in Washington, D.C. and relocated the family to northern Virginia.

 He attended Cornell University as an undergraduate where he wrote Selective Prosecution of Religiously Motivated Offenders in America: Scrutinizing the Myth of Neutrality.
 Fetzer matriculated at Yale University and completed his Doctor of Philosophy degree in 1996.
 He was awarded the Ebert Dissertation Fellowship from the Friedrich Ebert Foundation and the Peace Scholar Fellowship from the United States Institute of Peace.

 His dissertation was published as Public Attitudes toward Immigration in the United States, France, and Germany in 2000.
 Fetzer taught at Central Michigan University from 1998 to 2000 then at Pepperdine University starting in 2001.
 He was coordinator of the political science department at Pepperdine from 2019 to 2022 and spent time as a visiting professor at the Centre for Interdisciplinary Research on Citizenship and Minorities (CIRCM) at University of Ottawa, the University of British Columbia, and the University of Luxembourg.